Cam/shopify-theme-package-manager/README.md

 ## 🧠 Why This Tool?

-This utility makes it easy to:
+This CLI makes it easy to:

 - Reuse components across multiple themes
 - Keep your base theme clean and modular
 - Avoid manual copying and duplication
 - Build a scalable ecosystem of theme packages
+- Automate imports with precision and safety

 ---